Company Formation and the Residency Options Available.

 - Prohibited areas include online gambling sites, sex sites, banking, finance and areas of other online businesses, there are many others.

-Under the new regulations any person who owns 20% or more of a company in Andorra can then apply for Category D Active Residency or Category B Passive Residency (For example husband and wife jointly owning a company each with 20% or more).
+Under the new regulations any person who owns 34% or more of a company in Andorra can then apply for Category D Active Residency or Category B Passive Residency (For example husband and wife jointly owning a company each with 34% or more).
 An applicant may also own 100% of an Andorran company (called an S.L.U), there is no need for more than one Director.
 In both cases the minimum share capital requirement is €3,000.
 It is important to discuss with me which residency option is the preferred route since the timing sequence for Category B and D is markedly different.

-Please note that procedures for opening a company in Andorra differ from the norm in most jurisdictions, for example there are no ready made shelf companies for purchase, each company application being subject to approval both on the applicant and the area of business.
+Please note that procedure for opening a company in Andorra differs from the norm as in most jurisdictions, for example there are no ready made shelf companies for purchase, each company application being subject to approval both for the applicant and for the area of business.
 That does not mean that there are no companies available for purchase but it does mean that the purchaser will be subject to the same investment approval and in most cases the statutes of the existing company will require to be changed.
 All things considered a new company formation is the best route.
-Fees are quite high compared to "off the shelf" packages and much of the expense is Government registration.
+Fees are quite high compared to "off the shelf" packages and much of the expense is Government cost of registration.

 In general the following documentation is required for each shareholder to commence Foreign Investment Approval for company formation:

-· An Apostillised/Legalised Police Certificate from the country of birth and if the passport is different a second police report from the country of nationality of the passport.
+- An Apostillised/Legalised Police Certificate from the country of birth and if the passport is different a second police report from the country of nationality of the passport.
 In some cases a third police report if the current country of residence is different again (please discuss as this can be dispensed with in most cases).

-· An Apostillised/Legalised copy of the information page of your passport(s) or if in Andorra we can arrange to have your passport original notarised (a lot easier if you are planning to be here).
+- An Apostillised/Legalised copy of the information page of your passport(s) or if in Andorra we can arrange to have your passport original notarised (a lot easier if you are planning to be here).

 Sequence Events of Company Formation.